SVKruik/Discord-Bots-v1/ReadMe.md

 ### Rules
 We have a few rules that are important.
 We want to keep this place nice, friendly and polite.
 Rule breakers will receive a warning, and if they continue, the will receive a ban/kick.
 Report rulebreakers to our staff.
 Read the server rules in-game (/mainmenu --> Server Rules), or on first join of the Discord server.

+### Economy
+Our Discord Server also has a Economy system.
+You can collect money through a couple ways:
+- Daily reward: as the name suggests, you can collect a DR. The command for this is `$dailyreward`, it has a cooldown of 24 hours (86400 seconds).
+- More to come
+- .
+- .
+There are 2 types of balance:
+- Bank: you cannot pay with this, it's just an account for save keeping and saving up money.
+- Wallet: this is your direct payment method.
+All money earned (for example DR) goes into here.
+The Economy System is not done, so this text about Economy will be expanded.

 ----------------------------------------

 For questions about updates or anything else, contact our support team.<br/>